bjmt/phylocorrpkg/README.md

 ## Score calculation

 Depending on the number of families, these calculations can consume a lot of RAM and CPU time.
 Parallelisation can be achieved using the `doParCalc()` function, though this is optional; the function will still work even if no cluster is registered.
 In order not to run out of RAM, it is recommended that objects are immediately written to disk and deleted from memory.
+There are several calculations available:

+- Pearson correlation coefficient (PCC): `calcPCC()`
+- Runs-adjusted PCC (rPCC): `calcrPCCPair()`
+- Jaccard Coefficient (JC): `calcJCPair()`
+- Runs-adjusted JC (rJC): `calcrJCPair()`
+- Hypergeometric P-value (HyperP): `calcHyperPPair()`
+- Runs-adjusted HyperP (rHyperP): `calcrHyperPPair()`
+- Overlap between pairs (Ov): `calcOvPair()`
+- Difference of occurrences between pairs (OccDiff): `calcOccDiff()`

+You can also create your own comparison function: all it needs to do is be able to take two logical vectors and generate a single numerical score.
+You can use the `doParCalc()` function to apply this function to all pairs in the input matrix.

 ```r
 library(phylocorrpkg)